-LL 5009 Intercultural Communication in 3 Credits Multicultural Classrooms understanding the role of acculturation on academic success, and programmatic alternatives and pedagogy for English language learners in a pluralistic society.
-The course explores the impact of cultural backgrounds of language-minority children and their families, and their adjustment to a new society, on language acquisition and school achievement.
+LL 5009 Intercultural Communication in 3 Credits Multicultural Classrooms

+This course examines the importance of cultural perspectives in language education for non-native speakers.
+Emphasis is placed on understanding the role of acculturation on academic success, and programmatic alternatives and pedagogy for English language learners in a pluralistic society.
+The course explores the impact of cultural backgrounds of language-minority students and their families, and their adjustment to a new society, on language acquisition and academic achievement.